 Jack London Historic State Park is not only the former home of the famous author of novels like Call of the Wild, White Fang, and Valley of the Moon, but it is also Jack London’s fantasy farm.
 It is here that he experimented with different trees and plants, agricultural methods and, of course, organic viticulture.
 Check out his spectacular vineyards, set against the foothills of Sonoma Mountain, and allow yourself to breathe in their splendor.

-After lunch, after you drive up to Kenwood via Arnold Drive and Highway 12, don’t forget to pop over to Kenwood Vineyards, who farms these grapes and bottles them into wine.
+Once done touring the park, drive up to Kenwood via Highway 12, don’t forget to pop over to Kenwood Vineyards, who farms the grapes you'll see at Jack London State Park and bottles them into wine.

 Cap off your fall foliage tour of Sonoma Valley with a drive up to Sugarloaf Mountain to Sugarloaf Ridge State Park, a right turn off Highway 12 at Landmark Vineyards.
 The drive alone is breathtaking, but you’ll see the most fall colors from the top.
 Treat yourself to a heart-pumping hike and take in views of the entire Sonoma Valley in all its colorful splendor.